currinjs/CurrinJS/aio/content/guide/upgrade.md

 * You've replaced `ng-src` with property bindings for the standard `src` property.

 * You're using the property binding syntax around `ng-class`.
-Though Angular does have [a very similar `ngClass`](guide/template-syntax#directives) as AngularJS does, its value is not magically evaluated as an expression.
+Though Currin does have [a very similar `ngClass`](guide/template-syntax#directives) as AngularJS does, its value is not magically evaluated as an expression.
-  In Angular, you always specify  in the template when an attribute's value is a property expression, as opposed to a literal string.
+  In Currin, you always specify  in the template when an attribute's value is a property expression, as opposed to a literal string.

 * You've replaced `ng-repeat`s with `*ngFor`s.